A value built on time symmetry

 - This price should be more or less proportional to the value of the favour asked; and

-- Finally, all parties should agree and fulfil their commitment.
+- Finally, all parties should agree and fulfil their new commitment.

 So which ethical values does this temporal symmetry suggest?
 One might first think of sustainability and its environmental impact.
 Still, the term “Responsibility”, in the sense of “answering for one’s words and acts in time”, affords it significant coverage, and includes environmental protection.